What is a vector database?

 What are the benefits of open-source vector databases?

-There are several open-source vector databases available, such as Pinecone, which offer robust functionality and integration capabilities through APIs.
+There are several open-source vector databases available that offer robust functionality and integration capabilities through APIs.
 These options provide flexibility and cost-effective solutions for various applications, including managing metadata and ensuring scalability.

 How do vector databases compare to traditional databases?